Meet Our Team

 Rebecca, or Bex as she likes to be called, joined SOLGM in September 2017 in the role of Accountant, and brings with her over 12 years of experience working in similar Financial and Administrative roles.

 Her background is in the implementation of financial accounting systems, the development of business processes, and establishing quality business analytics and monthly reporting.

 With a passion for facts and figures, she looks forward to providing seamless financial support to SOLGM as part of the Business Services team

 ddi 04 978 1287

-Recently from Auckland, Samantha joined SOLGM in October 2016 in the Professional Development Team.
-Recently returning to New Zealand from 3 years spent abroad in London UK and Kelowna Canada, Samantha's role is to provide support and assist in the delivery of SOLGM’s communications, Professional Development programmes, Leadership Pathways, on-line services, events and webinars.
+Originally from Auckland, Sam has relocated to Wellington and started with SOLGM as the Professional Development Advisor.
+Sam’s role is to provide support and assist in the delivery of SOLGM’s Professional Development programmes, eLearning programmes, on-line services, Leadership Pathways events and webinars.

 ddi 04 978 1273

 Tamsen is a graphic designer who studied Visual Communication and Digital Design.
 She enjoys conceptualising and designing creative solutions for a variety of mediums.